Does Alcohol Affect Fertility? Comprehensive Drinking & Pregnancy Guide

 How does alcohol affect implantation?

 Research on alcohol and implantation remains limited, but some evidence suggests that excessive alcohol intake during the implantation window (6–12 days after fertilisation) may interfere with the process by disrupting hormonal regulation and uterine receptivity.
-Since implantation occurs before most women know they are pregnant, abstaining from alcohol while actively trying to conceive is the safest approach to protect this critical early stage.
+Since implantation occurs before most women know they're pregnant, abstaining from alcohol while actively trying to conceive is the safest approach to protect this critical early stage.

 Does alcohol affect egg quality?